zumba/node-defender/README.md

 * `PORT` - Port of the client application.
 * `TWITTER_CONSUMER_KEY` - OAuth app key.
 If not defined, twitter oauth will redirect to home page.
 * `TWITTER_CONSUMER_SECRET` - OAuth app secret.
 If not dfeined, twitter oauth will redirect to home page.
+* `MONGO_DSN` - Mongo connector used for session storage in the form of `mongodb://user:password@host/db/collection`.
+If not specified will fallback to node sessions storage.